 After a few years of use, even the best machines just don’t run as smoothly or quickly as they used to.
-Luckily, a few tweaks under the hood can rev up the performance of your MacBook, iMac, or Mac Mini.
-(Not an Apple aficionado?
-Check out Popular Science’s guide to improving the performance of Windows machines.)
-These adjustments won’t be immediately obvious, but they can give macOS a new spring in its step.
-Follow these steps to speed up your Mac machine like the experts do.
+Luckily, a few tweaks under the hood can speed up your MacBook, iMac, or Mac Mini.
+These performance-revving adjustments aren’t immediately obvious, but they can give macOS a new spring in its step.

 1. Tone down the visual effects

 There’s no doubt macOS is a gorgeous-looking operating system.
 But all those fancy animations and transparency effects take up resources that could be going towards actual applications.
 If you want to make sure your machine runs as lean and as mean as possible, you can turn these extra visual flourishes off.
-This trick is especially useful for those who tend to leave a lot of applications and windows open at one time.
+This trick is especially useful for those who tend to leave a lot of applications, windows, and browser tabs open at one time.

-To cut down on the extraneous eye candy, open up System Preferences from the Apple menu, then go to Accessibility and open up the Display tab.
-Check the boxes marked Reduce motion and Reduce transparency, which will leave you with a faster, albeit plainer, interface.
+To cut down on the extraneous eye candy, open up System Settings from the Apple menu, then go to Accessibility and click Display.
+Activate the toggle switches next to Reduce motion and Reduce transparency, and you’ll have a faster, albeit plainer, interface.
 On Apple machines that haven’t moved to macOS Ventura, you’ll find these options and the others in this section under System Preferences.

 [Related: 23 useful Mac settings hiding in plain sight]

-While you have System Preferences open, you can adjust more visual settings.
+While you have System Settings open, you can adjust more visual settings.
 From the Desktop & Dock tab (Dock & Menu Bar on older versions), you can switch off the animation for opening applications.
-For another tiny speed boost, use this menu to ensure the box next to Automatically hide and show the Dock is unchecked.
+For another tiny speed boost, use this menu to activate the switch next to Automatically hide and show the Dock.
 This will lock it in place at the bottom of your desktop rather than having it constantly disappear and reappear.

-Beyond System Preferences, you can adjust visuals with an application called TinkerTool.
-Free to download and use, it’ll give you access to a few extra settings that the built-in app doesn’t cover.
-For example, you’ll be able to disable animation effects in Finder, and the fade-in and fade-out images in Launchpad.
-For more options, click through the various panes of TinkerTool and try turning some effects on and off.
+Beyond System Settings, you can adjust visuals with an application called TinkerTool.
+Free to download and use, it’ll give you access to a few extra settings that Apple’s built-in settings don’t cover.
+For example, you’ll be able to disable animation effects in Finder, as well as the fade-in and fade-out images in Launchpad.
+For more options, click through the various panes of TinkerTool and try turning effects on and off.

-Open Spotlight with Ctrl+Space or by clicking on the magnifying glass in the menu bar.
-Then type “Activity Monitor” into the box.
-Select the first suggestion that comes up in the list, and it will show you all the applications and background processes currently running on your Mac.
+Open Spotlight with Cmd+Space or by clicking on the magnifying glass in the menu bar.
+Then type “activity monitor” into the box.
+Select the first suggestion that appears, and it will show you all the applications and background processes currently running on your Mac.

 Within Activity Monitor, you’ll see a barrage of constantly changing numbers and app names, but don’t panic.
 These screens are actually pretty simple to navigate.
-The first tab, CPU, shows how much processing power each running program requires.
-(CPU stands for Central Processing Unit; this component acts as the brains of the computer and performs most of its calculations.)
+The first tab, CPU, shows how much processing power each active program requires.
+(CPU stands for central processing unit; this component acts as the brains of the computer and performs most of its calculations.)
 You’ll see all open programs in the column on the left, along with the percentage of processor time they’re currently taking up.
 The bottom of this tab will show you the overall CPU usage with a constantly updating graph.

 Within Activity Monitor, you may encounter unfamiliar programs or processes.
 Select the unknown item, then click the “i” button at the top of the window for more information about what that application does.
 To stop it in its tracks, click the “x” button—just be sure you know what the process does first.

 Once you’re comfortable navigating within Activity Monitor, you can use this knowledge to speed up your Mac.
 First, identify the applications that are consuming more than their fair share of resources.
-If they don’t really need to be open, you can shut them down.
-If you’d like to keep running one of the programs in question, open up its settings to see if you can get it to work more efficiently.
+If they don’t need to be open, you can shut them down.
+If you’d like to keep running one of the programs in question, open its settings to see if you can get it to work more efficiently.
 For example, if one of your memory hogs is a browser, you might try disabling any extensions.

 Your macOS machine relies on having a decent chunk of free hard disk space where it can store temporary files.
 It also needs this room because it will store information on the hard drive if it runs out of RAM.
 Without that space, you’ll probably notice sluggish system performance when your laptop or desktop starts to run low on hard drive room.

-From the main Storage tab, you can click Store in iCloud and macOS will help you move some of your photos and videos to the cloud so you can delete the local copies.
+From the main Storage tab, you can click Store in iCloud to get macOS to move some of your photos and videos to the cloud so you can delete the local copies.
 If you click Optimize next to Optimize Storage, on the other hand, macOS will hunt through your iTunes and Mail folders for files that can be safely deleted.
 For example, it might remove downloaded movies that you’ve already watched, because they’re always available in the cloud anyway.

 4. Prevent programs from launching at startup

-Open System Preferences from the Apple menu, click General, and hit Login Items to see—and change—the programs that get to start automatically.
-The minus button removes entries and the add button lets you add programs to the list.
+Open System Settings from the Apple menu, click General, and hit Login Items to see—and change—the programs that get to start automatically.
+Use the toggle switches to add and remove programs to the list.
 If you don’t recognize any of the applications, a quick web search should tell you what they are and why they want to launch with macOS.
 On older versions of macOS, go to System Preference, Users & Groups, select your account, and switch to the Login Items tab.

 It’s important to note that you’re not actually deleting any programs from your system when you flip these switches—you’re just stopping them from starting automatically.
 If you need them later, you can always open them the normal way, and you can even add them back to the Login Items list.
-Ultimately, you’ll need a bit of trial and error to work out the best balance between having your various applications and utilities always available, and having macOS boot up as quickly as possible.
+Ultimately, you’ll need a bit of trial and error to work out the best balance between having certain applications and utilities always available, and having macOS boot up as quickly as possible.